-I was on a scavenger hunt for animals that I don't see at other places like the black rhino and anteater (our family's favorite!).
+I was on a scavenger hunt for animals that I don't see at other places, like exotic snakes, the black rhino, anteater and komodo dragon (our family's favorite!).
 You can also find red pandas, grizzly bears, and wolverines.
-My nine-year old could have stayed all day watching the penguins do their thing.
+My three-year old could have stayed all day watching the penguins do their thing.
 And getting up close and personal with the reposeful tigers was pretty exciting (at other zoos they're often seen from a distance).

 It's just a playground, right?

-After we visited the animals, and toured the new LEGO exhibit, the favorite spot of the day (and they would have happily stayed for HOURS more) was the playground.
+After we visited the animals, and toured the Insect Zoo, the favorite spot of the day (and they would have happily stayed for HOURS more) was the playground.

 Wow.
-I had heard that there was a big fuss about the newly renovated playground at the SF Zoo before we went.
-It had been under construction forever (in kid years) before its grand reopening in late 2013.
-And again, wow!
+I had heard that there was a big fuss about the stunning playground at the SF Zoo before we went.
+But, wow!
 Once your children discover this play area, they will stop caring about the whole rest of the zoo's offerings.

-This world onto itself is right next to a pretty decent cafe lunch area.
+This world unto itself is right next to a pretty decent cafe lunch area.
 Go early to avoid the lines and let your kids run wild while you nibble on your expensive salad.

 There are three massive play structures with different themes that you haven't already seen a gajillion times: